sandagolcea/RubyTry/README.md

 Also uses elements from the Coursera class on Web Apps (awesome introductory class btw).
 !!
 Special attention to README.md from zombieRails !!
 It contains primordial information on how to setup a ruby on Rails application and general Rails commands

+/codeacademy
+Exercises that follow along with the Ruby courses on code academy